feastofvermin/Symfony3-MongoDB3-PHP7/README.md

     $ docker exec -u www-data web composer update

 Navigate to http://127.0.0.1:8080/.
 If you see a blank page, it works.
 This setup has no example application, only a working configuration.
-From here, it is up to you ;)
+From here, it is up to you.

 ## Notes